Internet of Things: how to use smart devices safely

 So when misused, an IoT device is a backdoor into your corporate network.
 Once inside, criminals steal your money or data.
 Or they install malware, such as ransomware.

 Your hacked IoT device could also unwittingly be part of a botnet.
 Criminals use botnets to spread malware and phishing emails.
-But also for carrying out DDoS attacks or crypto jacking (in Dutch).
+But also for carrying out DDoS attacks or cryptojacking.

 Privacy

 An IoT device often collects, stores or transmits data.
 Think of a smart speaker from, say, Google, Amazon or Apple that you talk to.
 What happens to this information?
-Where does it go and who has access to this data?
+Where does it go?
+Who has access to this data? ?
+If you do not know this, it might be a threat to your privacy.

 A hacked IoT device poses additional privacy risk.
-Suppose a hacked security camera (in Dutch) sends all the footage to criminals.
+Suppose a hacked security camera sends all the footage to criminals.
 This way, they are monitoring everything in and around your business.

 Safe use of IoT devices